-A Conservation Community Partnership with the Confederated Tribes of Warm Springs, MRG Foundation, and Warm Springs Action Team to Restore Tribal Access to and Infrastructure for Clean Water
+A Conservation Community Partnership with the Confederated Tribes of Warm Springs, Seeding Justice, and Warm Springs Action Team to Restore Tribal Access to and Infrastructure for Clean Water

 Water is life.
 From the majestic vistas of the Columbia River Gorge to the enchanting wild, winding banks of the Deschutes River, many of Oregon’s most beloved natural places are defined by water.
 For generations it’s been the lifeblood of our region.

 The combined pressures of climate change, rapid population growth, and aging public infrastructure, however, is placing increased strains on decades-old water systems.
 The community of Warm Springs is now threatened by one of most dire water emergencies our region has seen in recent history.